Developer Guide

 Implementation

-The communication between the logic and UI classes is facilitated by the CommandResult
+The communication between the logic and UI classes is facilitated by the CommandResult class, where the following field has been added:

 -